tmrd993/quickquerytmdb/README.md

     private static final String API_KEY = "<YOUR API KEY HERE>";
     ......
 ```

+Also note that this library is not yet complete.
+It is a WIP and as such, if you really want to use it, clone the repo and copy whatever classes you need and compile them yourself.

 ## Searching for specific movies/TV-shows

 To search for a specific movie, simply create a MovieDataRetriever object and call the fetch method.
 A few examples on how it works can be seen below.